-National Science Week is Australia’s annual celebration of science and technology and thousands of individuals – from students, to scientists to chefs and musicians – get involved, taking part in more than 1000 science events across the nation.
+National Science Week is Australia’s annual celebration of science and technology and thousands of individuals – from students, to scientists to chefs and musicians – get involved, taking part in science events across the nation.

 Science Week is designed for everyone – it’s definitely not restricted to schools and universities – with events and activities and talks and shows for every age group.

 It provides an opportunity to acknowledge the contributions of Australian scientists’ to the world of knowledge.
 It also aims to encourage an interest in science pursuits among the general public, and to encourage younger people to become fascinated by the world we live in.

 The dates for National Science Week for the next few years are:

 You can search for local in-person and online events in the Event Diary.

 Each event is run by an individual organisation, who may or may not offer a catch-up recording.
 Contact the event holder to ask.

 Staging an event is a great way to be a part of National Science Week.

 The first step is to work out what you’d like to do, and what you might need to make that happen – we’ve got guides on how to run a public event, how to generate publicity and a bunch of helpful templates (4.2 MB, zip) that show you how to do things such as write press releases, book an advertisement or get yourself on local radio.